secureCodeBox/secureCodeBox/CONTRIBUTING.md

 5. Use the imperative mood in the subject line
 6. Wrap the body at 72 characters
 7. Use the body to explain what and why vs. how

+NOTE: Make sure you don't include `@mentions` or `fixes` keywords in your git commit messages.
+These should be included in the PR body instead.

+## Code Review

+## Code of Conduct

+## Code Style